remindto/stacked/README.md

-# Content to Cards

-A JavaScript library for parsing scrollable content into card format.
+# cardbased - for parsing scrollable content into card format.

 ## Get Started